rm-hull/turtle/README.md

 * Examples

+* Implement SVG renderer

-* Rename png renderer - it isn't really that at all...
+* Rename png renderer - it isn't really that at...

 * Investigate poor rendering quality on PNG renderer